Works are currently not framed.

 Paintings

 I explore nature materially and conceptually.
 I exploit the material language of flatness, and the fluidity of ink and water-based mediums to conceptualise boundaries and forms, and to paint from the 'inside-out'.
-Concepts in my works emerge through embodied observations and my use of materials, making my work process-centric and intuitive.
-An example can be found in my ‘pooling’ method, where I create pools of water with ink and pigments on paper and worked over them over extended periods.
-The idea of ‘pooling’ came from my observations of water puddles in my local nature reserves, where they seem to have a life of their own, not to mention the myriads of organisms living in them.
-These puddles are never static as they move across surfaces over time, simply ‘doing their own thing’.
-My brushworks are mainly calligraphic with techniques derived from tradition, which I have further developed over time.
+Concepts in my works emerge through embodied observations and my engagement with materials.
+One example is my ‘pooling’ method, where I create pools of water using ink and pigments on paper, and working over them across extended periods.
+The idea of ‘pooling’ draws largely from the traditional Chinese ink technique of pomo (潑墨)[splashed ink], as well as from my observations of water puddles in nature reserves.
+These puddles seem to have a life of their own, not to mention the myriads of organisms living in them.
+They are never static, shifting across surfaces over time and simply ‘doing their own thing’.

 Living and practising between the UK and Singapore, I practise through a diasporic lens.
-The concept of place plays a significant role in my work, with links to geography, culture, and the personal.
+The concept of being and place play significant roles in my work, with links to geography, culture, and the personal.
 In my ink paintings, I seek emergent knowledge in the interstices between the natural world that surrounds me, and my Southeast Asian cultural heritage.